2022 World Ringette Championships: Team Finland Senior

 The 2022 Team Finland Senior team included the following:

 Team Canada Senior

-The 2022 Team Canada Senior team will competed in the 2022 World Ringette Championships.
+The 2022 Team Canada Senior team competed in the 2022 World Ringette Championships.
 The 2022 Team Canada Senior team included the following:

 Juniors

 Team Finland Junior

 A total of 18 players competed for the U21 team in 2022.
 Two separate teams, Finland U18, competed against national teams who were in the 2022 President's Pool.
 One team involved players born in 2004, the other in 2005.

 Team Canada Junior

 The 2022 Team Canada Junior Under-21 team (U21) was chosen during a selection camp held in Mississauga, Ontario.
-For 2022 WRC, athletes were named to Ringette Canada’s, "Junior National Travelling Team Roster".
+For 2022 WRC, athletes were named to Ringette Canada's, "Junior National Travelling Team Roster".
 This roster was made up of 20 "Playing Roster" athletes, and 2 "Development Roster" athletes.
 Development Roster athletes were only added to the Playing Roster if the athlete was deemed unfit to play for medical reasons and thus needed to be removed from the Playing Roster.